VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

    published.
 Events that report when seat types have been created or updated.
 2. Events that report when orders have been created and updated.
-Events that report when attendees have been assigned to seats.
+Events that report when Attendees have been assigned to seats.
 3. Requests for a payment to be made.
 4. Acknowledgement of the success or failure of the payment.